Belgian class 12, location and date unknown (probably during WWI). Source: www.mikes.railhistory.railfan.net.

 Side drawing of class 12; source: SK vol. 5/1997 (see References).

 Among the most peculiar (but perhaps not the most beautiful) steam locomotives ever used in Poland were three ex-Belgian state railways class 12 express engines.
 Captured by Germans in Belgium during WWI they were brought to Warsaw and assigned to Militär-Eisenbahndirektion 4 (class S2).
 Left there after German withdrawal in 1918, they were impressed into PKP.
-Their most unusual feature, shared with several other Belgian classes of late 19th century, was massive, square stack, designed to improve boiler draught.
+Their most unusual feature, shared with several other Belgian classes of late 19th century (e.g. 1-3-0 class 6 express locomotive or 0-3-0 class 25 freight tank engine), was massive stack of square cross-section, designed to improve boiler draught.
 Benefits of such design are not known in detail, but it was never used in any other country.

 Despite its curious look, class 12 was basically a successful express locomotive of sound design.
 It was ordered to supplant older class 1 engines, which were becoming too weak for heavy trains.
 Class 12 featured the 1-2-1 axle arrangement with 2100 mm drivers and boiler with a wide Belpaire-type firebox.
 Large grate, 4.7 sq.m in area, had complex shape and combustion was not entirely satisfactory, as grate width was larger than that of the ashpan and air flow was very uneven.
 After 1910 the locomotives that still remained in service were fitted with redesigned boilers of more conventional design, grate area being reduced to 3 sq.m.
 Steam pressure was increased to 12 bar and tractive effort improved accordingly.
 Modified engines were referred to as class 12bis.
 These locomotives were typically coupled with three-axle tenders, but some had smaller two-axle tenders previously used with class 1.
 In all, 114 examples were built between 1888 and 1897 by Cockerill, Tubize and Société de St Léonard.
 Last were withdrawn from use in early 1930s and none has been preserved.